shivamsaigupta/tagmate/README.md

 </p>

 Tagmate is a fully-deployed production-level cross-platform app built using React-Native and serverless architecture.
-The app, which is live on Google Play Store and Apple App Store, allows you to discover new events and host your own events in your university.
+The app, which is live on Google Play Store and Apple App Store, allows you to discover new events and host your own events in your local community.

 # What's under the hood?